FOLLOWING ARE 10 WAYS TO GET THE HIGHEST PRICE:

 2. Have the property inspection completed before your home goes on the market.
 Buyers like to know what they are buying before making an offer.
 They want to know the condition of the property.
 Buyers will make higher offers on homes they know are in good condition, but also on homes they simply know about the condition.
 (I have been known to pay for the property inspection).
 Some buyers will want to order and pay for their own inspection after the seller's inspection was completed, but 95% of buyers will accept the seller's inspection.
 The property inspection includes all systems (heating/air condition, electrical, plumbing), foundation, crawl space, drainage, water heater, windows, patio doors, entire building, and mini-inspections of the chimney, fireplace, and roof.

 3. Have the property inspection report available for buyers to read.
 Put it in a 3-ring binder and leave it on the kitchen counter.
-Include in the binder the seller's disclosures and termite inspection report (see disclosures and termite paragraphs below).
+Include in the binder the seller's disclosures.

 4. Pay for the repairs if the cost is minimal.
 That will relieve the buyer from another worry.
-Costly needed repairs are another matter.
-The buyer will probably present to the seller a Request for Repairs form, and it will become a negotiable item.
+Costly needed repairs is another matter.
+The buyer will probably present to the seller a Request for Repairs form, and repairs will become a negotiable item.
+Termite Section 1 repairs are now part of the general repairs.

 7. Have your home in immaculate move-in condition.
 Miscellaneous (not all will apply to you): Be sure the front door, walkway, front porch, and front yard are attractive (curb appeal) because those are the first things buyers will see.
 Store or get rid of unnecessary items (clutter) to make rooms appear larger.
 Clean up the back and side yards.
 Clean windows to allow more light into your home.
 Paint if needed.
 Clean or replace worn or stained carpeting and linoleum.

 9. Price your home accurately, based on carefully analyzed comps (prices of nearby recently sold and active similar homes).
-It it usually a good idea to establish a list price a little high to allow for negotiating room, but excessive over-pricing will cause homes to sit on the market unsold for months.
+It is usually a good idea to establish a list price a little high to allow for negotiating room, but excessive over-pricing will cause homes to sit on the market unsold for months.
 Then to get the home sold the price must be reduced.
 Buyers will wonder what's wrong with the house.
 Depending on the kind of market (buyer's, seller's, equilibrium), pricing low might be the best way to sell at the highest price.
 This works most effectively in a strong seller's market (low inventory, more buyers than sellers, etc.).
-In this kind of market a low list price will attract more buyers, the buyers will compete against each other, and they will drive the price up to well over the list price.
+In this kind of market a low list price will attract more buyers, the buyers will compete against each other, and they will drive up the price to well over the list price.
 If the "generating multiple offers" is orchestrated properly it can bring extra money to the seller.
+I have sold many homes via multiple offers.

 Flavia Brown, Realtor